 Course Catering by Abundance Cafe and our permaculture chef, Melian Fertl – food features fresh garden, local and organic produce, international cuisine with options for omnivores (local free-range meats) and vegetarian diets.
 Gluten free can also be catered for.

-Fair-Share Exchange and multiple registration/couple discounts – please enquire.
+Fair-Share Exchange and multiple registration/couple discounts – please contact us and enquire.

 • Permaculture principles, ethics, design methodologies, & pathways to sustainability

 • Patterns and processes in nature, biome approach to sustainable management, essential earth systems science and understanding global climate influences

 • Soil ecology, organic soil management, mulches and compost

 • Water management planning, collection, storage and conservation, earthworks and aquaculture

 • Forest ecosystems and design of forests for food, forage, fibre, structural materials, habitat, conservation, wildlife, tree-cropping and farm forestry

 • Food producing systems for home gardens, small holdings, urban systems to broad acre farmlands

 • Design to reduce vulnerability to fire, drought, natural disasters, and impacts of global climate change